Per User/Month (List)

 Frequently Asked Questions

-Initial quotes often start at 10–15% off list, but well-negotiated large deals can achieve 25–35% or more.
-Add-on products (Tableau, Slack, Marketing Cloud) can see even steeper discounts of 50–80% off list, especially if they're in a growth phase.
-The key is having benchmark data, leveraging timing around Salesforce's fiscal year-end, and demonstrating you're an informed buyer with alternatives.
+Initial quotes often start at 10-15% off list, but well-negotiated large deals can achieve 25-35% or more.
+Add-on products (Tableau, Slack, Marketing Cloud) can see even steeper discounts of 50-80% off list, especially if they are in a growth phase.
+The key is having benchmark data, leveraging timing around Salesforce's fiscal year-end, and demonstrating you are an informed buyer with alternatives.

-Provide written notice to cancel auto-renewal within the contract's required notice period (typically 30–60 days before term expiry).
+Provide written notice to cancel auto-renewal within the contract's required notice period (typically 30-60 days before term expiry).
 Set a calendar reminder at least 90 days before the deadline.
-Even if you intend to renew, canceling auto-renewal forces a fresh negotiation dialogue and signals to Salesforce that your renewal isn't guaranteed — increasing your leverage.
+Even if you intend to renew, canceling auto-renewal forces a fresh negotiation dialogue and signals that your renewal is not guaranteed, increasing your leverage.

 Salesforce's standard contract prohibits reducing quantities during the subscription term.
-However, large enterprises can negotiate limited true-down rights — for example, the right to reduce user counts by 10–15% at each annual renewal without penalty.
+However, large enterprises can negotiate limited true-down rights, for example, the right to reduce user counts by 10-15% at each annual renewal without penalty.
 You should negotiate these provisions upfront, as Salesforce will resist adding them later.
-At minimum, ensure you can reduce at the end of the term without penalty.

 A SELA can be beneficial if you foresee significant growth or want a simpler all-in-one contract covering many Salesforce products and users.
 It offers a fixed cost for a bundle of licenses (sometimes "unlimited" within certain bounds).
 However, it requires a large committed spend and careful management of usage caps.
-Only consider a SELA if you have a clear plan to deploy broadly — otherwise, targeted per-product licensing offers more flexibility and lower risk of overpaying.
+Only consider a SELA if you have a clear plan to deploy broadly.

 Related Salesforce Articles